FolkerKinzel/VCards/FolkerKinzel.VCards/Roadmap.md

 - [ ] Cleanup: Remove VCdDataType.Timestamp and all other Symbols marked as Obsolete errors in 3.0.0.

 ### 4.0.0
-- [ ] Replace net4.0 support through net4.5 support.
+- [ ] Replace net4.0 support by net4.5 support.
-- [ ] Remove the DataUrl class and the MimeType class and replace it with something new like FolkerKinzel.URIs.DataUrlHelper.
+- [ ] Remove the DataUrl class and the MimeType class and replace it with something new and better like FolkerKinzel.URIs.DataUrlHelper.